We’re open everyday 24/7

 Psychotherapy is always recommended in the treatment of ADHD and substance abuse.

-Through ongoing therapy, a professional will help an individual identify underlying emotional problems that may be related to their ADHD and contributed to their substance abuse problem.
+Through ongoing therapy, a professional will help an individual identify underlying emotional problems that may be related to their ADHD that contributed to their substance abuse problem.
 They will address issues that were the result of unresolved frustrations and problems related to their lifelong struggle with ADHD.

 A comprehensive therapy program will also help an individual struggling with both ADHD and substance abuse problems to develop necessary life skills.
 These coping skills will help them succeed not only in addiction recovery but also in life after treatment.